timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 ```

 If we want to query per-device readings aggregated on an hourly basis, we might
-create a continuous aggregate as so:
+create a continuous aggregate like so:

 ```sql
 CREATE VIEW device_summary